+Income and self employment taxes are two different things.
 Self employment tax covers Social Security and Medicare taxes.
 If the taxpayer is paying these taxes to their resident country, they may be exempted form this tax in the US via treaty.

 What Should an Expat do if They Have Not Been Filing US Tax Returns When They Should Have?